flkapes/gboozy/README.md

 # gboozy
-This repository will be my attempt at creating a customized Discord bot for my server, and those of my close friends.
+This is a first attempt at a discord music bot using the discord python module.
+Uses a the spotify api to find a song/playlist and ytmusicapi to find the song on youtube, and finally to play the music on the bot.